Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 EXAMPLES
 ========

-pkgbuilder dropbox
+pkgbuilder trashman
-    Installs the package "dropbox" from the AUR.
+    Installs the package "trashman" from the AUR.
 It is being built in the CWD.

-pkgbuilder -S dropbox
+pkgbuilder -S trashman
-    Installs "dropbox", but builds thhe package in /tmp-pkgbuilder-UID.
+    Installs "trashman", but builds the package in /tmp-pkgbuilder-UID.

 pkgbuilder -Syu
     Checks for updates and offers installing them.

+(Trashman is an XDG trash manager by Kwpolska.)

 SEE ALSO
 ========